openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 	// Topology describes a given failure domain using vSphere constructs
 	// +kubebuilder:validation:Required
 	Topology Topology `json:"topology"`

+	// Type is the type of failure domain, the current values are "Datacenter", "ComputeCluster" and "HostGroup"
+	// +kubebuilder:validation:Enum=Datacenter;ComputeCluster
+	// +optional
+	RegionType FailureDomainType `json:"regionType,omitempty"`
+	// Type is the type of failure domain, the current values are "Datacenter", "ComputeCluster" and "HostGroup"
+	// +kubebuilder:validation:Enum=ComputeCluster;HostGroup
+	// +optional
+	ZoneType FailureDomainType `json:"zoneType,omitempty"`
 }

 // Topology holds the required and optional vCenter objects - datacenter,